-If your primary goal on LinkedIn is getting a job, then start by identifying all your potential employers.
-If your primary objective for joining LinkedIn is to get clients, then your first step is designing the qualities of a good-fit-customer or a prospect.
+If your primary goal on LinkedIn is getting a job, start by identifying all your potential employers.
+If your primary objective for joining LinkedIn is to get clients, then your first step is designing the qualities of a good-fit customer or a prospect.

 Who Is A Good-Fit Lead Or Prospect?

-A prospect is defined as an individual or potential customer who has expressed interest in a company's products and has been qualified to meet certain pre-determined conditions of a good-fit customer.
-Prospects and leads can be confused sometimes, but these two terms define people in the different purchase cycles.
+A prospect is defined as an individual or potential customer who has expressed interest in a company’s products and has been qualified to meet certain pre-determined conditions of a good-fit customer.
+Prospects and leads can sometimes be confused, but these terms define people in different purchase cycles.

-While a lead might have expressed interest in a company's products, there is limited information to determine if the lead is a qualified prospect.
-For instance, the lead might lack the authority to buy and the purchasing power to buy, thus disqualifying them as a potential prospect.
+While a lead might have expressed interest in a company’s products, there is limited information to determine if the lead is a qualified prospect.
+For instance, the lead might lack the authority and purchasing power to buy, thus disqualifying them as potential prospects.
 Therefore, a lead can be defined as a prospect who meets the following qualities of a prospect;

 - Have awareness that a challenge or problem exists; as a marketer, your objective is to fulfill a problem or a need of a prospect, not to create a problem and sell your products.

-- A prospect is a problem that your company or products can solve; if you are in real estate and a lead faces a health challenge, is that a good prospect?
+- A prospect is a problem that your company or products can solve; if you are in real estate and a leader faces a health challenge, is that a good prospect?

-Your ideal prospects, and low-hanging fruits, are people facing a challenge that your company's unique solutions can solve.
+Your ideal prospects and low-hanging fruits are people facing challenges your company’s unique solutions can solve.

-- A prospect has the authority to make a purchase; if you are selling home cleaning products, who has the power to make such decisions?
-In most households, the woman is the decision-maker in-home care products, so the men might not be ideal prospects in-home care products.
+- A prospect has the authority to purchase; if you sell home cleaning products, which can make such decisions?
+In most households, the woman is the decision-maker in-home care products, so the men might not be ideal prospects for in-home care products.